bschug/rice-and-potato/_posts/2020-07-03-Mushroom_Cream_Pasta.md

 ## Procedure

  1. Cut the mushrooms into halves or quarters, depending on their size.
 Very large ones may need to cut into thick discs.
- 1. Cube the onions and peel the garlic, grate the parmesan and chop the parsley.
+ 1. Cube the onions and peel the garlic.
- 1. Stir fry the mushroom in olive oil under medium-high heat until they are nicely browned.
-While they are frying, season them with salt.
+ 1. Stir fry the mushrooms in olive oil under medium heat (5) until they are nicely browned.
+While they are frying, season them with salt and pepper.
  1. Add the onions and fry until they are translucent.
- 1. Add the cream and vegetable stock and press the garlic into it.
-Add about 3/4 of the parmesan cheese.
-Add the parsley.
-Season with Maggi, pepper and thyme.
+ 1. Make sure you have the wine ready.
+Then mince the garlic with a garlic press and add it for 10-20 seconds, just until it becomes fragrant.
- 1. Dissolve the corn starch in a bit of cold water.
-Stir well to ensure it's doesn't have any clumps, then add to the mushroom cream.
+ 1. Deglaze with the wine, then reduce it until the liquid is almost gone.
- 1. Cook the pasta until it's al dente, then remove it from the water and let it dry for a few minutes, then add it into the sauce.
+ 1. Add the cream, then dissolve the chicken stock powder in 50 ml of boiling hot water and add it to the sauce.
- 1. Transfer onto the plates, sprinkle the remaining Parmesan on top.
+ 1. Add Maggi, parsley, thyme, then grate the cheese and dissolve it in the sauce.
+Season to taste with salt and pepper.